NuclearError/allyship101/PITCHME.md

 Note:

-- Original title: "... and how to do it right"
+- Original title: "and how to do it right"
-- Lots of subjects cut out
+- This is a really big topic, lots of detail cut out
+- lemme know if you want more info about something
 - Links are information only, not endorsements
 - I've read / watched all of the content shared